janizzllle/janizzllle/README.md

 So nice to have you here!

 I recently graduated from a full-stack development Bootcamp with CodeOp and am SO READY to get started!
-Have a look at my profile and message me on <a href="https://linkedin.com/in/janaburri">LinkedIn</a> if you want to see or or know more about my work.
+Have a look at my profile and message me on <a href="https://linkedin.com/in/janaburri">LinkedIn</a> if you want to see of or know more about my work.

 <!--